Tyleravfc123/discord-SelfbotUtils/README.md

 ```bash
 node .
 GeHmee.Shwowlw.wgoowJJhak 68617293018
 ```
+* Usable-Stuff
+> `node.isBot` is a new parameter.
+If that parameter is set to **true**, code will launch as bot only.
+> Red messages mean that error is serious and may not be fixable;
+> Orange messages mean that error is easy to fix (Undefined parameters in code or process.argv);
+> Green messages mean that everything is great;

 ## Additional-Content
 #### Ruby version of Javascript D-S-U; Origin made by my friend
 [Rubied:D-S-U](https://github.com/hackers-pr/ruby-selfbot-utils)